Mike Hammer: Murder Takes All

-Mike Hammer: Murder Takes All is a 1989 mystery crime thriller television film.
+Mike Hammer: Murder Takes All is a 1989 American mystery crime thriller television film.
 It starred Stacy Keach, Lynda Carter, Lindsay Bloom, Don Stroud, Michelle Phillips, Lyle Alzado, and Jim Carrey.
-It was respectively filmed in Culver City, California and Las Vegas, Nevada.
+It was filmed in Culver City, California and Las Vegas, Nevada.
+The film premiered on May 21, 1989 on CBS.

 Plot

 Mike Hammer is asked to Las Vegas by an entertainer named Johnny Roman and, when he refuses, is abducted there.
-Johnny denies that it was his doing and explains that the reason he wants Hammer’s help is that the singer, Barbara Leguire, has stolen something from him.
+Johnny denies that it was his doing and explains that the reason he wants Hammer's help is that the singer, Barbara Leguire, has stolen something from him.

-While Hammer is a guest at the Hilton casino, he gets an anonymous request to meet a person at a wedding chapel who turns out to be wealthy socialite Helen Durant.
-Then Johnny dies in an explosive booby trap and somebody plants evidence that points to Hammer.
-He sets out to try and clear his name after Barbara, too, gets killed and he is again the suspect.
-While investigating, Hammer falls from the hotel roof during a chase.
+While Hammer is a guest at the Hilton casino, he receives an anonymous request to meet a person at a wedding chapel, the person turns out to be wealthy socialite Helen Durant.
+Soon after, Johnny is killed in an explosive booby trap and somebody plants evidence that points to Hammer.
+As he tries to clear his name, Barbara is also murdered, and once again, Hammer is the prime suspect.
+During his investigation, he falls from the hotel roof while chasing a suspect.
 Hospitalised, he meets a doctor named Carl Durant who asks who had bailed him out of jail.
-The answer turns out to be Helen, Durant’s wife.
+The answer turns out to be Helen, Durant's wife.

 After Hammer discharges himself from hospital, he meets Amy Durant and Carl's accountant, Brad Peters.
-When Hammer goes searching for clues and tries to gain entrance to the Hilton’s control room, he is arrested and sent to the security officer supervisor, Leora Van Treas, who reveals to him that his attacker was William Bundy.
+When Hammer goes searching for clues and tries to gain entrance to the Hilton's control room, he is arrested and sent to the security officer supervisor, Leora Van Treas, who reveals to him that his attacker was William Bundy.
 Later, Brad sets up a trip for Mike to Bundy's ranch, Rosy Buttes, where is abandoned in the desert after a fight with Bundy and is rescued by a biker.
 When Hammer returns with Brad to the ranch, they find Bundy murdered and have to flee from the policemen who come to investigate.